-Enable Update Management from the Azure portal
+Enable Change Tracking and Inventory from Azure portal

 - Azure subscription.
 If you don't have one yet, you can activate your MSDN subscriber benefits or sign up for a free account.